 - You should review the entire Agreement.
-All of the parts are important and together create a legal contract about the Services (defined below) and the Device that applies to you once you have accepted it.
+All of the parts are important and together create a legal contract about the Services and the Device that applies to you once you have accepted it.
 We rely upon your promise that you have reached the legal age of majority in your province or territory of residence and are authorized to enter into this Agreement.
 To help you to understand your rights and obligations under this Agreement, these Terms and Conditions of Service are written in a question and answer format.
 At the end of these Terms and Conditions of Service you'll find our contact information.
-Virgin Mobile Canada is a division of Bell Mobility Inc. ("Virgin Mobile", "we" or "our").
+Virgin Mobile Canada is a brand operated by Bell Mobility Inc. ("Virgin Mobile", "we" or "our").

 - 1. What is covered by this Agreement?
-This Agreement is for "Virgin Mobile Services" or "Services" (as they will be called in this Agreement), whether prepaid ("Prepaid") or postpaid ("Postpaid"), which include any wireless telecommunications services provided by or through Virgin Mobile, including voice (exclusively for the purpose of making and receiving person-to-person voice calls and/or accessing voicemail), text, data (including content) or other services, and account administration (for example, account changes and Member support).
+This Agreement is for "Virgin Mobile Services" or "Services" (as they will be called in this Agreement), whether prepaid ("Prepaid") or postpaid ("Postpaid"), which include any wireless telecommunications services provided by or through Virgin Mobile, including voice (exclusively for the purpose of making and receiving person-to-person voice calls and/or accessing voicemail), text, data (including data transmissions relating to the Internet of things) or other services, and account administration (for example, account changes and Member support).
 This Agreement also applies to any wireless device ("Device") to be used with the Services.
+If you have entered into (i) an installment agreement with Virgin Mobile ("Virgin Mobile Sweet Pay Installment Agreement") under which you make monthly payments on your Device ("Virgin Mobile Sweet Pay Members"), and/or (ii) a Device Return Option Agreement with Virgin Mobile under which you have agreed to defer a portion of the purchase price of your Device, your arrangement(s) is/are subject to the terms of this Agreement as well, unless stated otherwise.
 Only Virgin Mobile issued subscriber identity module cards ("SIM Cards"), which are required to connect your Device to our networks (the "Networks" and each, a "Network"), can be activated for use with the Services.

 - 2. How do I accept this Agreement?
-You (a) sign the signature page of this Agreement; (b) click "I Agree" or perform any other form of electronic acceptance; (c) verbally agree to enter into this Agreement; or (d) activate or use the Virgin Mobile Services.
+You (a) sign the signature page of this Agreement; (b) click "I Agree" or perform any other form of electronic acceptance; (c) verbally agree to enter into this Agreement; or (d) activate or use any of the Virgin Mobile Services.

-YOUR INFORMATION AND MARKETING COMMUNICATION PREFERENCES
+YOUR INFORMATION AND COMMUNICATION PREFERENCES

 AVAILABILITY OF YOUR SERVICE AND 9-1-1 LIMITATIONS

-- 9. Is 9-1-1 always available?
-No. Virgin Mobile provides 9-1-1 emergency call routing Service ("9-1-1 Service"), which may not always work for a variety of reasons.
-Also, 9-1-1 Service does not work with all devices: data-only devices like tablets, modems and data sticks/hubs can’t be used to call or access 9-1-1.
-While Virgin Mobile provides emergency call routing when the 9-1-1 Service is available and the device is capable, it is your local government that provides the 9-1-1 emergency response services.
-If you live in an area where 9-1-1 emergency response services are not available, then your call may not be routed to a live operator.
+(a) 9-1-1: Virgin Mobile provides 9-1-1 emergency call routing Service ("9-1-1 Service"), which may not always work for a variety of reasons.
+Also, 9-1-1 Service does not work with all Devices or Plans (as defined in Section 14): certain Devices like tablets, modems and turbo sticks/hubs or Devices equipped with data-only Plans may not support, or be intended for, voice services and either cannot be used to call or access 9-1-1 or if 9-1-1 access is available, it may include important limitations, for example, the 9-1-1 operator's inability to call you back in the event your call is disconnected.
+Section 10 sets out additional reasons that 9-1-1 Service may not work on all Devices.
+While Virgin Mobile provides emergency call routing when the 9-1-1 Service is available and the Device is capable, it is the local government that provides the 9-1-1 emergency response services.
+If you are calling from an area where 9-1-1 emergency response services are not available, then your call may not be routed to a live operator.
 Contact your local government for additional information.
-For an explanation about enhanced mobile emergency call routing such as e-9-1-1 Service and information about where e-9-1-1 Service might be available, please visit virginmobile.ca/e911.
-Virgin Mobile is not responsible for any inability to access 9-1-1 Service, to the extent permitted by applicable law.
+For an explanation about 9-1-1 Service and information about where 9-1-1 Service may be available, please visit virginmobile.ca/911.
+To the extent permitted by applicable law, Virgin Mobile is not responsible for any inability to access 9-1-1 Service.

 MANAGING Your ACCOUNT